Reezonate/EasyOffset/README.md

 - If it is caused by the 8-shaped swing, you have poor weight balance with your grip
 - If your swing is not repeatable at all, you have to practice more and optimize your technique
+- Stretching regularly will help reduce wobble at the limiting angles

 How to improve: